tacman-fp7/handover/README.md

       - `go_localize` to localize the object
 - `/pose-selection/rpc`:
      - `ask_new_pose`: to get the estimated object pose and select a good pose for the _second hand_

+What you can see on  yarpviews is the blob selected for point cloud extraction and the selected pose on the object.
+Here, you can find an example of [the selected blob](https://github.com/tacman-fp7/handover/issues/17#issuecomment-267567631) and [the selected pose](https://github.com/tacman-fp7/handover/issues/15#issuecomment-265692371).